-The whistleblower, in this case, is an anonymous Reddit user (Individual Pirate) who has met with little support from the Huobi team after several requests to complete a token swap.
-Instead, Huobi allegedly influences the price of these former Ethereum-based tokens by practicing limited supply trading.
+The whistleblower, in this case, is an anonymous Reddit user (Individual Pirate) who has been met with little support from the Huobi team after several requests to complete a token swap.
+Instead, Huobi allegedly influenced the price of these former Ethereum-based tokens by practicing limited supply trading.

 The allegation is that Huobi, for at least six months, does not allow deposits and withdrawals on these tokens but provides trading.
 Then, with trading open and the exchange allegedly holding a significant portion of the traded token supply, they can move prices to make profits since the token trades at a premium on their platform.

 As shown in the chart below, while the price of Fusion Protocol (FSN) has traded for a relatively stable price on OKEx, the price on Huobi is in stark contrast and at a premium.

 Fusion Protocol (FSN) Price Story

 While Huobi is allegedly using this tactic to make profits off a handful of tokens such as ADX, AAC, BCD, DGB, AKRO, BCX and BIFI, a case with Fusion Protocol (FSN) seemingly stands out as substantial proof that the action by the exchange is deliberate.